New work item tracking experience

 Switch back to the old form

 If your admin has enabled opt-in to support switch back.
-Simply click the to open the context menu to switch back to the old layouts.
+Simply choose the actions icon to open the context menu to switch back to the old layouts.

 If you don't see this option, then the new form has been enabled for all users, and switching back is managed by your admin.